 For carrying your rifle

 In fact, you don’t just need a rifle sling to carry your rifle, but other weapons need to be carried comfortably as well, like your carbine and shotgun.
 Just place the strap around your back and carry the rifle without using your hands.
+Don’t forget to check on our reviews of the best hunting rifles to aid you in your hunts.

 In fact, there’s a type of sling called the three-point sling which enables you to free your hands for other things.
 Whether you want to have your hands free to readjust a target, take hold of prey or even get to another weapon, the sling will ensure you don’t have to drop your rifle.
 That way, you can still use it again at a moment’s notice.